darwinia-network/crab-docs/docs/builders/integrations/indexers/thegraph.md

 The `codegen` command can also be executed using `yarn codegen`.

-For this example, the contract was deployed to `{{ networks.moonbase.thegraph.lotto_contract }}`.
+For this example, the contract was deployed to `{{ networks.pangolin.thegraph.lotto_contract }}`.
 You can find more information on how to deploy a contract with Hardhat in our [integrations tutorial](/builders/interact/hardhat/).
 Also, the "README" file in the [Moonloto repository](https://github.com/PureStake/moonlotto-subgraph) has the steps necessary to compile and deploy the contract if required.

 ### Subgraphs Core Structure {: #subgraphs-core-structure }